-Municipality recognized that provision of water and sanitation and roads and storm water are our top development priorities and present to us a challenge that water is a District function whereas most of the identified roads requiring to be surfaced are Provincial roads.
-However, we thank the plans, systems and resources that have been put in place by the District to deal with specific challenges in various villages and the engagements that are being held through our coordination, with these communities.
-We must also thank Road Agency Limpopo for doing the same and we hope that they will continue to prioritise some of these roads for economic activities and connectivity.
+Municipality recognized that provision of water and sanitation and roads and storm water as top development priorities.
+The efforts and budget allocations that are being made by CDM as water service authority must be commended as they go a long way in alleviating the difficulties that our communities went through in their daily struggles to get water.
+We also thank Road Agency Limpopo for progress made in tarring some of our access roads and we hope that they will continue to prioritise some of these roads for economic activities and connectivity, as raised by communities in recent protests.
 We also observe the increasing interest by private sector to invest in our local economy and we see this as an opportunity for our SMME's and primary sector lever of our economy and beneficiation.

-Administration of the municipality will strive to work hard to ensure promptness, efficiency and quality in the implementation of the 2018/19 IDP and Budget and delivery of services.
+Administration of the municipality, working with other spheres of government, will work hard to ensure that the financial status of the municipality is improved and that there is efficiency and quality in the implementation of the 2019/20 IDP and Budget.

-MUNICIPAL MANAGER MR. THABO BEN MOTHOGOANE
+ACTING MUNICIPAL MANAGER MR. NYIKO MASHAMBA